What’s your house like?

 However, getting a white noise generator can be a great solution to this.
 It generates noise to simulate silence – go figure!

 Furniture and furnishings can be brilliant in terms of sound absorption, particularly thick drapes and rugs.
-Investing in good quality, big-ticket items like wooden dressers, bookshelves and the like can also go a long way in soaking some of that unwanted noise up, especially when strategically placed against walls.
+Investing in good quality, big-ticket items like wooden dressers, bookshelves and even large framed paintings or photos, can also go a long way in soaking some of that unwanted noise up, especially when strategically placed against walls.